microsoft/vcpkg-docs/vcpkg/get_started/get-started-packaging.md

 Providing usage documentation for ports allows users to easily adopt them in their projects.
 We highly encourage providing a `usage` file within the port's directory (`ports/<port name>/usage`) that describes the minimal steps necessary to integrate with a build system.

-TODO: link to usage reference documentation
+For more guidance, see [handling usage files](../maintainers/handling-usage-files.md)

 Finally, create the `portfile.cmake` file within the `custom-overlay\vcpkg-sample-library` directory with the following content: